Bumi Resources to act swiftly to resolve financial probe

-JAKARTA The Indonesian coal miner accused of financial irregularities by London-listed Bumi Plc BUMIP.L, a coal venture founded by financier Nathaniel Rothschild, promised on Wednesday to act rapidly to resolve the matter as its credit rating was cut.
+JAKARTA The Indonesian coal miner accused of financial irregularities by Bumi Plc BUMIP.L, the London-listed coal venture founded by financier Nathaniel Rothschild, said on Wednesday it would act rapidly to resolve the matter.

-Bumi Plc launched a probe into potential irregularities in more than $500 million of funds at its Indonesian subsidiaries, including its 29-percent owned Bumi Resources (BUMI.JK).
+Bumi Plc shares have dropped 14 percent this week after it launched a probe into potential irregularities in more than $500 million of funds at its Indonesian subsidiaries.
+It has commissioned London law firm Macfarlanes to investigate.

-The investigation will weaken Bumi Resources' position in capital markets in the next year, Standard & Poor's Ratings Services said, adding the firm had to refinance $400 million in 2013.
-It cut the rating one notch to B plus from BB minus.

-Bumi Resources is Asia's biggest exporter of thermal coal and the flagship company of the influential Indonesian Bakrie family.
-The Bakries, with other Indonesian investors, in turn control Bumi Plc.
+Bumi Resources (BUMI.JK), Asia's biggest exporter of thermal coal that is 29 percent owned by Bumi Plc, said it is aware of an investigation.
+The London-listed entity is controlled by Indonesian investors, including the influential Bakrie family.

 "The management of PT Bumi Resources Tbk will be acting to resolve these matters as expeditiously as possible for benefit of all stakeholders and will make further announcements as appropriate in due course," it said in a statement.